zhanwenchen/language-models-are-knowledge-graphs-pytorch/README.md

 ### Execute MAMA(Match and Map) section

 Do note the extracted results is still quite noisy and should then filtered based on relation unique pair frequency

 ```
-python extract.py examples/bob_dylan.txt bert-large-cased-bob_dynlan.jsonl --language_model bert-large-cased --use_cuda true
+python extract.py examples/bob_dylan.txt bert-large-cased-bob_dynlan.jsonl --language_model bert-large-cased --use_cuda false
 ```

 ## Map